ITDevLtd/MCVirt/Documentation/Permissions.rst

 * To run MCVirt commands as a superuser you must either:

-  * Have your username included in the superusers section in the configuration file
+  * Have your username included in the superusers section in the configuration file.
+    **Note:** You will still have to run MCVirt commands using sudo, as MCVirt determines the permissions based on the username of the user that has run sudo.

+    Sudo can be configured to allow you to run MCVirt using sudo with no password.
+To do this you can run ``visudo`` as root and add the following line: ``<Your username here> ALL=(ALL) NOPASSWD: /usr/bin/mcvirt``

   * Be logged in as root.